christopherdumas/Conceptionalis-Philosophica-Contemplatio/README.md

 gathering of knowledge.
 Then the life cycle starts again: through the build-up of a great many concepts, the knowledge collected by science is *used* to create technology, which is then used in everyday action.
-Thus, the philosophy of the Object can be "useful": it comes under the jurisdiction of "use" through its life-cycle twice.
+Thus, the philosophy of the Object can be "useful": it comes under the jurisdiction of use through its life-cycle twice.

 Thus, even the most abstract concepts can eventually become *used* for action.
-So you see, for a philosophy (primarily - its constituent concepts**, usefulness is made possible by whether anything can be piled atop it in order to aid or hinder, guide or direct action.
+So you see, for a philosophy (primarily - its constituent concepts), usefulness is made possible by whether anything can be piled atop it in order to aid or hinder, guide or direct action.